 All Time Low supported the EP's release with a handful of Warped Tour dates before hitting the road again with Amber Pacific.
 So Wrong, It's Right appeared in 2007, marking the band's first full-length release for Hopeless.
 After being named 2008's Band of the Year by Alternative Press, All Time Low returned with their second album, Nothing Personal, in July 2009.
 Debuting at number four on the Billboard charts, Nothing Personal helped make All Time Low one of the top emo-pop acts in the business.
 Two CD/DVD packages, MTV Unplugged and Straight to DVD, were released the following year, tiding fans over while the guys returned to the studio to begin work on their major-label debut for Interscope Records.

 Dirty Work, featuring the single "I Feel Like Dancin'," was released in 2011.
 The album reached number six on the Billboard charts the week it was released, and the band hit the road.
 In 2012, All Time Low announced they had parted ways with Interscope and released a new song, "The Reckless and the Brave," on their website in June.
 Soon after, they re-signed with Hopeless and began work on a new album.
 Don't Panic was released in November of 2012, then reissued almost a year later with four newly recorded songs and four acoustic versions under the name Don't Panic: It's Longer Now!
-The band returned in early 2015 with its sixth record, Future Hearts. ~ Corey Apar, Rovi
+In 2015, All Time Low returned with their sixth record, Future Hearts, which found them reuniting with their Dirty Work producer, John Feldmann. ~ Corey Apar, Rovi